kelseyflap/multithreading-error/README.md

 # multithreading-error
-Multithreading error I get with two threads.
+Emphasizes the multithreading error I get when running two threads: one that asks for input and displays output, and the other that only displays output.